bcoles/kasld/docs/kaslr.md

 # KASLR and Kernel Memory Layout

-Reference material on how Linux KASLR works, what it randomises, and how the kernel virtual address space is laid out across architectures.
+Reference material on how Linux KASLR works, what it randomizes, and how the kernel virtual address space is laid out across architectures.

 ## Table of Contents